Clap. Flash. Boom.

 Anxiety is natural in dogs, and so is a fear of storms.
 But that doesn't mean you have to sit back and watch them struggle on their own.

-We have several CBD products designed for dogs you can choose from.
+We have several CBD products specifically designed for dogs you can choose from.